t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method calculate the tokens that every stakeholders should get.
+this METHOD calculate the tokens that every stakeholders should get.

 ### getReceiveInfo